uloco/numix-cursor/README.md

 # Custom-Cursors
 An automated, customizable X-11 Cursor theme!

-This is version 0.9.8, we've got the script to automatically generate all the files you need and install them for you.
-We're currently working on automating the theming process itself.
+This is version 0.9.9-3

 This theme is tested only under Ubuntu with the Unity desktop & Arch with the Gnome desktop, but should work fine under other distros.
-You may just have to tweak where the files are installed to (or just use a symlink to link the two directories, ie ln -S ~/.icons/Numix-Cursor [path-they-should-be-installed])

 For the moment, the only size supported is 24px and the orange color is customizable.